ABOUT PROFESSOR MADISON

 His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.

 Before becoming a law professor in 1997, he practiced law for nearly 10 years in San Francisco and Silicon Valley.

 SPECIALTIES AND EXPERTISE

-Specialties and expertise: Research and teaching relating to (i) intellectual property law, (ii) knowledge and information institutions, including knowledge commons, (iii) innovation and creativity, (iv) leadership and leadership education, (v) higher education, legal education, and the legal profession, and (vi) football/soccer, and (vii) post-industrial urbanism, with a focus on Pittsburgh.
+Research and teaching relating to (i) intellectual property law, particularly copyright, (ii) knowledge and information institutions, including knowledge commons, (iii) innovation and creativity, (iv) leadership and leadership education, (v) higher education, legal education, and the legal profession, (vi) football/soccer, and (vii) post-industrial urbanism, with a focus on Pittsburgh.

 Professor Michael J. Madison

 3900 Forbes Avenue

 Pittsburgh, PA 15260 USA